 Explain what is possible.
 The good news about boundaries is that they not only set limits, they also help everyone see what is possible.
 Boundaries are not necessarily a total “no”; they are an essential clarification of what is and is not feasible for you to do or give.
 You may not be able to keep the grandchildren on Wednesday night, but anytime over the weekend could work.
 You do not have more money to give, but you will help them with their budget.
 You cannot let them move back in, but you will help them look for a place.

-Even though it may not always feel like it, setting healthy boundaries for your grown kids is a good thing for all involved.
+Even though it may not always feel like it, setting boundaries with your adult children is a good thing for all involved.
 It takes conscious effort to figure out what you can and do want to offer, to express those boundaries to your child, and to then handle the conversations that follow.